 Since SHOT’s inception in 1958, members have formed special interest groups (SIGs) for the purpose of bringing together scholars and professionals with interests in specific fields of the history of technology.
-Brief descriptions and contact information for active SIGs follows.
+Guidelines for SIG‘s were laid down in 2007.
+Brief descriptions and contact information for SHOT’s active SIG’s:

 As the name suggests, The Albatrosses share a common interest in the technology of flight.
 They were formed by merger of informal interest groups in aeronautical history and space history, and accepted as a SHOT interest group in 1985.
 The Albatrosses sponsor meetings and sessions at the annual SHOT meeting.
 Membership is open to all SHOT members with similar interests.
 There are no dues.
 A newsletter is published quarterly.
 For information, email Angelina Callahan

 The Special Interest Group on Computers, Information, and Society (SIGCIS) welcomes all with scholarly interests in the historical dimensions of information technology.
 Membership exceeds six hundred people worldwide and is open to all without charge, including those who are not members of SHOT.
 The group has an email list for announcements, discussion, and collaboration among those working in this field.

 Its website hosts a partial directory of members and their research interests, as well as an extensive resource guide for the field.
 You may join the group online, after which you will be able to create and update your own directory entry and send email directly to the list of members.
 For more information on SIGCIS, please contact Andrew Russell (co-chair), Melanie Swalwell (co-chair), or Jason Gallo (vice chair for operations).